do-diegoortiz/next-talk/Workshop/README.md

   First create `next.config.js` in the root directory of our project:

   `next.config.js`

           module.exports = {}

-  When we are working with webpack without NextJS, that is, we install webpack ourselves and create a `webpack.config.js`, to have a absolute import you must set the following:
+  > When we are working with webpack without NextJS, that is, we install webpack ourselves and create a `webpack.config.js`.
+To have an absolute import you must set the config file like this:

-  `webpack.config.js`

-        resolve: {
+  > resolve: {
       modules: [
         path.resolve('./')
       ]
     }

   In NextJS, the json exported in `next.config.js` can have a field called webpack: